api-platform/docs/core/data-persisters.md

 If you want to execute custom business logic before or after peristence, this can be achieved by [decorating](https://symfony.com/doc/current/service_container/service_decoration.html) the built-in data persisters.

-Here is an implementation example which sends new users a welcome email after a REST `POST` or GraphQL `create` operation, in a project using the native Doctrine ORM data persister:
+Here is an implementation example which sends new users a welcome email after a REST `POST` or GraphQL `create` operation, in a project using the native Doctrine ORM data persister: Again here don't forget to use the context to avoid recursion.

 ```php
 namespace App\DataPersister;